 Why study this programme?

 We offer access not only to award-winning academics but also to world-leading theatre professionals.
-That blend between the academic and the practical characterises our approach to teaching and learning.
+We see theory and practice as inherently interconnected, and the blend between the academic and the practical characterises our approach to teaching and learning.
 We connect students to the history and the working practice of theatre today.

 Students benefit from our continuing links and partnerships with many Irish theatre companies, including Druid, the Abbey (Ireland’s national theatre), the street theatre company Macnas, the world-renowned Galway International Arts Festival, and many others.
 Our intensive programme of talks by leading artists and scholars puts you directly into conversations about the state of theatre now.

-Students also complete a minor Practice-as-Research (PaR) dissertation which is based on a practice-based project of their own creation.
+Students also complete a minor dissertation which can include a practice-as-research enquiry.

 Career OpportunitiesRecent graduates of our practical MA modules have gone on to work with many theatre companies including the Abbey Theatre, the Gate, Rough Magic, the National Theatre London, the Young Vic Theatre, and others.
 They have also found employment in education, the heritage and tourist industries, arts organisations, business and the public service.
 Many have formed their own performance companies and/or work independently as artists in the theatre, television and film industries.